In-patient luxury rehab center in Thailand

 What are the signs and symptoms of chocolate addiction?

-Addictive behavior around sugary foods may result in health problems.
-The effects of chocolate addiction are listed below.
+The signs and symptoms of chocolate addiction are listed below.

 • Intense chocolate cravings: The high sugar and fat content of many chocolates can trigger addiction-like cravings.
+Chocolate is reported as the most commonly craved food.
 Eating chocolate has been found to activate regions of the brain that regulate cravings and rewards, which is the same pattern of brain activity seen in drug addiction.
+According to a 2019 study published in Nutrients by Rachel Adams et al. of Cardiff University, people are more likely to crave food or drugs when constantly exposed to cues or triggers that remind them of food or drugs.
+Periodic exposure to such cues intensifies cravings that may lead to a cycle of repeated cravings and consumption.

 • Inability to control chocolate intake despite health consequences: Overconsumption of chocolate may contribute to weight gain, obesity, and other health problems.
-A chocolate addict may, however, ignore obvious health effects due to loss of control over the object of addiction.
+A chocolate addict may, however, ignore obvious health effects due to losing control over the object of addiction.

 • Lying to friends and family about overconsumption of chocolate: Someone who is addicted to chocolate may keep their obsession a secret from family or friends to cover feelings of shame and protect their vulnerability.